Information about the pruning and removal of trees on private and public land

 A tree removal permit or a development application?

-If the proposed vegetation removal is NOT for the purpose of an activity that requires development consent (such as the construction of a building or the subdivision of land etc.), a tree removal application form is available on Council’s website.
+If the proposed vegetation removal is NOT for the purpose of an activity that requires development consent (such as the construction of a building or the subdivision of land etc).
+A tree removal/prune application form is available here.

 If a development application (DA) is required, the information to be provided with the DA is outlined in Council’s Vegetation Protection DCP.
 Please note, if the property is listed as a heritage item or is within a heritage conservation precinct, a DA will be required.